 Selling to other businesses

-Business-to-business (B2B) enterprises, such as those selling market research, database management, corporate clothing, management consultancy, telemarketing or graphic design, involve one businessperson selling to another.
+Business-to-business (B2B) enterprises, such as those selling market research, database management, catering software, corporate clothing, management consultancy, telemarketing or graphic design, involve one businessperson selling to another.
 The attractions are that you’re dealing with other people who have a definite need and usually buy in relative large quantities and at regular intervals.
 For example, an individual may buy envelopes in packs of a dozen a few times a year, but a business buys scores, perhaps even thousands, and puts in an order every month.
+You will require a software speccific for this industry allow you to operate efficiently and interact with your business client.
+For example, if you operarte in the catering industry selling food to other businesses, you will need a catering software to meet your clients needs and requirements.

 Corporate customers are harder to win, but are often worth more when you have them.
 And unlike private individuals, businesses like to forge relationships that endure over time.
 Some downsides exist too.
 Business customers expect credit, perhaps taking between 60 and 90 days to pay up.
 If they go bust they may owe a lot of money and take some of their suppliers down with them.
 You may have to attend exhibitions to make your presence known, a costly and time-consuming process, or advertise in trade directories